genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/08_data-pipeline/01_introduction.md

 [Introduction](/server-modules/integration/data-pipeline/introduction/)  | [Basics](/server-modules/integration/data-pipeline/basics) | [Advanced](/server-modules/integration/data-pipeline/advanced) | [Examples](/server-modules/integration/data-pipeline/examples) | [Configuring runtime](/server-modules/integration/data-pipeline/configuring-runtime) | [Testing](/server-modules/integration/data-pipeline/testing)

-You can define data pipelines that map data from an external source (database, file) to [Tables](/creating-applications/defining-your-application/data-model/tables/tables) in your application.
-By default, the resulting [Table](/creating-applications/defining-your-application/data-model/tables/tables) objects are stored in the database.
-However, you can define[custom operations](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-advanced/#custom-handler-for-the-mapped-entity) as well.
+You can define data pipelines that map data from an external source (database, file) to [Tables](/database/fields-tables-views/tables/) in your application.
+By default, the resulting Table objects are stored in the database.
+However, you can define [custom operations](/server-modules/integration/data-pipeline/advanced/#custom-handler-for-the-mapped-entity) as well.

-Each data pipeline defines a source for the data and how that data is mapped to each [Field](/creating-applications/defining-your-application/data-model/fields/fields) in the [Table](/creating-applications/defining-your-application/data-model/tables/tables).
+Each data pipeline defines a source for the data and how that data is mapped to each [Field](/database/fields-tables-views/fields/) in the Table.

-If a field mapping is not one-to-one - e.g. complex type conversions, data obfuscation, enriched values - you can define a `transform` function that has a return value that is mapped to the required [Field](/creating-applications/defining-your-application/data-model/fields/fields).
+If a field mapping is not one-to-one - e.g. complex type conversions, data obfuscation, enriched values - you can define a `transform` function that has a return value that is mapped to the required Field.

 Here is a sample configuration:
 ```kotlin